About This Course

 Fieldwork Placement

-The Fieldwork Placement will take place in one of our partner universities and will be jointly supervised by a team of two supervisors, one based at UCC and one in the partner university.
+The Fieldwork Placement takes place in one of our partner universities and will be jointly supervised by a team of two supervisors, one based at UCC and one in the partner university.
 The supervisor in the partner university will oversee and facilitate the practical aspects of the fieldwork project.
-The placement will be designed by the two supervisors in consultation with the student before they depart for fieldwork.
-Students will go on fieldwork placement for 1 to 2 months in Ireland, Europe, or to non-European partner universities between the months of April and August.
-The placement will be monitored by a UCC academic mentor plus a local mentor if the fieldwork is undertaken at a non-European partner university.
-Students will be expected to report their experiences at agreed intervals.

 The fieldwork placement will offer a unique opportunity for Irish students to engage in ethnographic practice at a range of institutions in India, Latin America, and Europe, and for international students to conduct ethnographic research in Ireland.